dorjeduck/pytree-snapshots/README.md

 ## Snapshot Compression

 Snapshots can be compressed during saving to reduce memory usage.
-However, this compression slows down saving and retrieval, making it less suitable for scenarios requiring frequent access.
+However, this compression slows down saving, retrieval and content-based queries, making it less suitable for scenarios requiring frequent access.

 ### Default Compression Setting